juancastillo0/leto/README.md

 This provides a simple introduction to Leto, you can explore more in the following sections of this README or by looking at the tests, documentation and examples for each package.
 A fullstack Dart example with Flutter client and Leto/Shelf server can be found in https://github.com/juancastillo0/leto/tree/main/chat_example

+The source code for this quickstart can be found in https://github.com/juancastillo0/leto/blob/main/leto_shelf/example/lib/quickstart_server.dart.

 ### Install

 Add dependencies to your pubspec.yaml